-ANTH 001.
+ANTH 1.
 Introduction to Physical Anthropology.
 Covers the concepts, methods of inquiry, and theory of biological evolution and their application to the human species.
 There is a specific focus on molecular, Mendelian and population genetics, mechanisms of evolution, primatology, paleoanthropology, biocultural adaptations, and human variation.
 The scientific method serves as the foundation to the course.
-3 units.
-(CAN ANTH 002)
+Units: 3.0.

-ANTH 001A.
+ANTH 1A.
 Laboratory in Physical Anthropology.
 Designed to familiarize the student with the materials and techniques of physical anthropology.
 Includes human and other primate osteology, anthropometric techniques, and allied methods in the gathering and analysis of physical anthropological data.
 Through working with the departmental collection of fossil casts and a wide variety of charts and models, the student also becomes familiar with the stages of human and primate evolution.
-Note: Must be taken following or concurrent with ANTH 001.
-1 unit.
+Note: Must be taken following or concurrent with ANTH 1.
+Units: 1.0.

-ANTH 002.
+ANTH 2.
 Introduction to Cultural Anthropology.
 Introduction to anthropological approaches in the study of people and cultures.
 Using ethnographic case studies, the course contributes to a critical understanding of continuity and diversity in peoples' lifestyles, social institutions, and cultural practices in different societies around the world.
 The course also examines the impact of political, economic, and social changes, such as colonization, decolonization, and globalization on people and cultures over the last century.
-3 units.
-(CAN ANTH 004)
+Units: 3.0.